Section 01: AST-based Value Restriction

 pub(super) fn maybe_generalize(engine: &mut InferEngine<'_>, arena: &ExprArena, init: ExprId, ty: Idx) -> Idxinblocks.rs(co-located withshould_generalize) — landed atcompiler/ori_types/src/infer/expr/blocks.rs:303. - Body:

 if should_generalize(arena, init, &outer_vars) { engine.generalize(ty) } else { ty }— includescollect_outer_vars(engine)internally so callers don’t repeat it.
-(Signature extends the plan with theouter_varsparameter threaded through by §01.R-HYGIENE;maybe_generalizesubsumes that plumbing.) - Replace all 3 call sites to use
+(Signature extends the plan with theouter_varsparameter threaded through by §01.R.H;maybe_generalizesubsumes that plumbing.) - Replace all 3 call sites to use

 maybe_generalize(engine, arena, *init, ty):infer_blockblock-statement let atblocks.rs:96infer_letExprKind::Let dispatch atblocks.rs:174infer_try_stmttry-block let atsequences.rs:250